 - Fire Temple - This overlook provides views of the Fire Temple, featuring several homes, a firepit, and a central plaza.

-- McElmo Canyon - The final roadside viewpoint for enjoying Montezuma Valley along Wetherill Mesa Road, ideal for birding.
+- McElmo Canyon - The final roadside viewpoint for enjoying Montezuma Valley overlook along Wetherill Mesa Road, ideal for birding.

-- Long House - The only Ancestral Puebloan site on Wetherill Mesa Road requiring a ranger guide.
-This expansive structure includes 50 rooms, 21 kivas, and several upper storage rooms.
+- Long House - The only Ancestral Puebloan site on Wetherill Mesa Road requiring a ranger guide, this expansive structure includes 50 rooms, 21 kivas, and several upper storage rooms.

 - Tours NEVER expire